The Oxford Union’s Standing Committee spent £291,791 in the 2016 financial year, Cherwell can reveal.

 At the time, Simon McIntosh of consultancy firm Grant Thornton said: “Bluntly, records of expenditure do include expenses claims and all that goes with them.”

-In the face of growing student pressure the Union later backed down, giving members access to expenditure records including receipts.
+The Union later backed down in the face of growing student pressure, giving members access to expenditure records including receipts.

-When contacted by Cherwell, the Union refused to comment on why their understanding of “income and expenditure records” has changed to not include receipts.
+When contacted by Cherwell, the Union refused to comment on why their understanding of “income and expenditure records” has changed since 2010 to not include receipts.

-The 2008-09 accounts are considerably more detailed than the ones available today.
-For example, they list the amount of money spent on miscellaneous expenses by individual positions, such as the president, treasurer and librarian.
+The 2008-09 accounts seen by The Oxford Student are considerably more detailed than those available today.
+For example, they list the amount of money spent on miscellaneous expenses by individual positions, such as the President, Treasurer and Librarian.

 The accounts are now itemised so that assessing the expenses of individuals is impossible.
 Instead, the Standing Committee account has a ‘Miscellaneous’ category.